 Not everybody likes to use shelf liners in their pantry or cabinets, but they are certainly an investment worth making.
 They make the area look much nicer, and they keep your shelves in better shape than they would be in otherwise.
 They also keep all of your kitchenware safe and organized.
 If you consider how much of a simple investment kitchen shelf liners can be to your kitchen cabinetry, it’s a no-brainer to grab some today.

-My favorites are the DII Non-Adhesive Shelf Liners and Duck Brand Easy Liner Non-Adhesive Shelf Liners.
+My favorites are the DII Non-Adhesive Shelf Liners (Amazon) and Duck Brand Easy Liner Non-Adhesive Shelf Liners (Amazon).
 They’re both non-adhesive (which can be damaging and hard to maneuver) but give you enough grip and control to get a hold on your shelving.
 Give them a shot and get your kitchen shelves in order!

 Image credit via Flickr Creative Commons: Steven G.